Athlete Development Funding

 - To provide competition opportunities for CSPA Registered Participants as an introduction to competition and a means to identify potential National Team Members.

 - To provide opportunities for Competition Development coaches and officials to further develop their skills and progress to the next level of certification.

 * The competitive disciplines are: 4-way/8-way Formation Skydiving/4-way Vertical Formation Skydiving; Canopy Piloting; Canopy Formation; Artistic Events; Accuracy Landing; Freefall Style and Wingsuit Flying.
-Large formation attempts are not considered a competitive discipline.

 Applications will be reviewed and awarded funding based on (but not limited to) the following guidelines:

 - Relation of the goals to the LTAD framework in Flight Plan, Long Term Athlete Development for Skydiving

 - Relation of the goals to competitive skill development of skydivers and skill development of those aspiring to be a member of the national team (current National Team members are not eligible for funding other than as coaches for an event/skills camp).

 - CSPA qualifications (i.e. CoP’s, ratings, certifications or endorsements) of organizers/coaches/applicants.
 Equivalent qualifications (i.e. USPA or IBA licenses or ratings) will be considered as long as all CSPA rules and regulations are met.

 - Funding to benefit as many skydivers as possible versus individual skydivers plus provision of opportunities across Canada.

 Funding will NOT be applied directly to any of the following: